 These specifications are based upon Rule 6A-7.0710, Florida Administrative Code (F.A.C.).
-This document specifies the requests for the 2025-2026 Florida instructional materials adoption for Grades 6-12 Career and Technical Education.
+This document specifies the requests for the 2026-2027 Florida instructional materials adoption for Grades K-12 Mathematics.
 Publishers should review this information carefully.
 The criteria contained in the document will serve as the basis for the evaluation of instructional materials bid for adoption.

-The Grades 6-12 Career and Technical Education call for adoption is comprised of the courses listed in Tables 1 and 2.
-Each course has an updated course description available online at www.cpalms.org.
-The course numbers in Tables 1 and 2 link to a PDF of the appropriate course page.
+The K-5 Mathematics call for adoption is comprised of the courses listed in Tables 1 and 2 of this document.
+The 6-12 Mathematics call for adoption is comprised of the courses listed in Tables 3 and 4.
+Each course has an updated course description available online at www.cpalms.org (the course numbers in Tables 1-4 link to the appropriate course page in CPALMS).

-- Materials bid for adoption must clearly and completely align to each of the framework and standards included in the applicable course description to be deemed acceptable for adoption. - Materials will be thoroughly evaluated to ensure the content is accurate, appropriately rigorous and comprehensive in its coverage of each of the framework and standards in the course description and the additional criteria outlined in this document. - Special attention should be given to both the course description in CPALMS, and any additional notes that are contained in each course description and/or emphasis by each grade level/course. - Additionally, materials will be thoroughly evaluated to ensure that content aligns with Florida Statutes and State Board of Education Rule.
+- Materials bid for adoption must clearly and completely align to each of the standards, benchmarks, clarifications and examples included in the applicable course description to be deemed acceptable for adoption. - Materials will be thoroughly evaluated to ensure the content is accurate, appropriately rigorous and comprehensive in its coverage of each of the standards, benchmarks, clarifications and examples in the course description and the additional criteria outlined in this document. - Special attention should be given to both the course description in CPALMS, any additional notes that are contained in each course description and/or emphasis by each grade level/course. - Additionally, materials will be thoroughly evaluated to ensure that content aligns with Florida Statutes and State Board of Education Rule.

-This adoption is for materials to be utilized in the classroom in the 2026-2027 academic year and beyond.
+This adoption is for materials to be utilized in the classroom in the 2027-2028 academic year and beyond.
 As such, publishers must be sure to select the course description for the latest available academic year.
-The latest version of each course description, which should be utilized for developing materials for the Career and Technical Education adoption, is indicated in Tables 1-2 below.
+The latest version of each course description, which should be utilized for developing materials for the 2026-2027 mathematics adoption, is indicated in Tables 1-4 below.